1. Branch Name

 f.
 Cooperate, directly or indirectly, with the work of any organisation, local, national, or international, which holds objects or policies which are similar to those of the branch;

-All employees at the Central University are entitled to be members, whether employed directly or indirectly.
+All employees of the University of London are entitled to be members, whether employed directly or indirectly.

 4. Branch Structure

 a.
-There shall be an annual general meeting, held once per year on the third Saturday of the month of May, to elect officers and representatives.
+There shall be an annual general meeting, held once per year in April, to elect officers and representatives.

-c. ln addition to the AGM, the branch shall hold monthly meetings, on the third Friday or Saturday of every month, to decide branch policy.
-Meetings shall alternate between Fridays and Saturdays in order to maximise participation.
+c. ln addition to the AGM, the branch shall hold monthly meetings to decide branch policy.

 d.
 Branch monthly meetings are open to all members, and every member has equal rights to voice and vote.

-e.Branch monthly meetings shall be considered quorate when 10% of the membership is present.
+e.Branch monthly meetings shall be considered quorate when 10 members or more are present.

 f.An emergency branch meeting can be convened at any time, by the Chair or Vice-Chair, with a minimum of 48 hours’ notice.
 The meeting will need to have 10% of the membership in order to be considered quorate.